xorxyz/kernelquest/SECURITY.md

 ## Reporting Security Issues

 Please do not report security vulnerabilities through public GitHub issues.
-Instead, please report them to the me at jonathan@diagonal.sh.
-If possible, encrypt your message with my PGP key; you can find the link at https://xor.xyz/.well-known/security.txt
+Instead, please report them to the me at hello@jonathandupre.com.

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure I received your original message.